Eggplant Curry

 Storage instructions

-To freeze: Allow the dish to cool completely, then transfer it to an airtight container and freeze for up to 6 months.
+To freeze: Transfer leftovers to a freezer-safe container and freeze for up to six months.

 Frequently asked questions